brandenespinoza/brandenespinoza.github.io/_posts/2023-08-22-the-way-of-men.md

 tags: in-progress
 ---

-1. **Chapter One:** The Way of Men is The Way of The Gang
+1. **Chapter One: The Way of Men is The Way of The Gang**
 	* The core idea is that masculitity is derivative of men bond in groups for mutual protection and purpose.
 	* These groups/gangs, are key to understanding male nature.
 	* Masculinity, in Donovan's perspective, isn't about societal expectations, but about the innate drives and desires that make men valuable to each other in a primal, tribal setting.
 	* He questions modern society's detachment from these primal roots and proposes that many of the problems modern men face are due to this disconnect.
-1. The Way of Men is The Way of The Gang
+1. **Chapter Two: The Way of Men is The Way of The Gang**
 	* The very essence of masculinity is rooted in the tribal nature of men.
 	* Men gravitate towards groups for mutual defense, camaraderie, and shared purpose.
 1. The Perimeter